 If a child needs any sort of rescue or water resuscitation, take your child to be seen for evaluation afterwards.

-What Do You Do If You Suspect Dry Drowning or Delayed Drowning
+What to do if You Suspect Dry Drowning or Delayed Drowning?

 While in most cases, mild symptoms will resolve on their own in time, it’s important to get checked out in case the situation turns serious.

 Keep an eye on symptoms and if they don’t go away or get worse, take your child to the nearest emergency room.
 Don’t wait and visit the Pediatrician’s office where they won’t have the proper equipment to correctly diagnose and delay treatment.

 If your child is having trouble breathing, always call 911.

 Delayed drowning in and out of water can happen to anyone.